Associated Television (UK)This is a featured page

 (September-October 1955)

-Availability: Long extinct on TV; this was withdrawn after threats of legal action by Associated British Corporation, which was about to launch its own TV channel, causing the hasty reworking described below.
+Availability: Long extinct.
+This was withdrawn after threats of legal action by Associated British Corporation, which was about to launch its own TV channel, causing the hasty reworking described below.
+There is also no known recording of this logo, likely due to its short lifespan.

 2nd Logo